vesaakerman/easy-fedora-to-bag/docs/index.md

                                argument
      -u, --depositor  <arg>    The depositor for these datasets.
 If provided, only datasets from this depositor are transformed.
-     -f, --file-list  <arg>    A csv-file with metadata about extra files to be added to the AIP bag -i, --input-file  <arg>   File containing a newline-separated list of easy-dataset-ids to be transformed.
+     -i, --input-file  <arg>   File containing a newline-separated list of easy-dataset-ids to be transformed.
                                Use either this or the dataset-id argument -l, --log-file  <arg>     The name of the logfile in csv format.
 If not provided a file